Shields at 20% and holding!

 - Ground-based shields, in Star Wars, serve to prevent your force from having the living bejeesus vaporized out of them by orbital bombardment.
 That forces the enemy into a land engagement which you usually have a better chance of winning — the scenario that took place in The Empire Strikes Back.
 Star Wars canon has two kinds of shields — "energy" shields (a.k.a. ray shields) to repel energy blasts, and "particle" shields to repel physical objects.
 Shields consume a massive amount of energy, though, so if you're shielding something the size of a planet, you generally can only have one.
 This makes perfect sense in canon, but a systematic failure to explain it at any point in the movies left entire audiences going "What the hell?" when droids casually strolled through the shield that had just repelled tank fire in The Phantom Menace.
 The confusion, and the length of the above explanation, also explain why so many writers prefer to just make their shields magical barriers that just work.

 - The design of Coruscant's shields were two layers of energy/particle shields composed of hexagonal sections.
 At any given time both layers would have some number of open hexagons so the constant space traffic could continue while leaving the planet absurdly well protected.
+This makes Coruscant almost impervious to direct attack... as long as the shields can remain up.
+The energy requirements are astronomical, though, which has been a factor every time Coruscant is successfully invaded.
 The efficacy of this system fluctuates Depending on the Writer.

 - Star Wars shields compare to the Holtzman shield.